 Why do accidents happen in Columbus?

 Collisions caused by other drivers in Columbus happen for many different reasons.
-Some of the most common causes often involve speeding or distracted driving, including texting while driving.
-Other times, drivers behave irresponsibly, whether it’s drunk driving or falling asleep at the wheel.
+Some of the most common causes are speeding or distracted driving, including texting while driving.
+Other times, drivers behave irresponsibly, whether it’s driving drunk or falling asleep at the wheel.

 Distracted driving has continued to be a major cause of serious and fatal car accidents in Ohio.
 Distracted driving means that the driver is preoccupied with anything that distracts them from operating a motor vehicle safely.
 Talking or texting on a cellphone, eating, and other types of distractions continue to cause accidents that have lasting repercussions for both the driver of the car and accident victims.
 Self-driving technology and the continued and constant use of cellphones have only increased the risk of these types of accidents occurring.
 To get a sense of the full scope of the problem in Ohio, the Ohio State Highway Patrol maintains a Distracted Driving Dashboard.